Alan Maggs

 The Journey to Korea

-Alan Maggs describes his long journey to Korea.
-Because he was only eighteen years old at the time, he was unable to join the war effort.
-He was sent to Hong Kong and then Japan where he attended school to be able to do signals.
-Having graduated at the top of his class, he was sent to Korea two weeks before he turned nineteen.
+Alan Maggs recounts his long journey to Korea, which began when he was just eighteen and too young to join the war effort.
+Initially sent to Hong Kong and then Japan, he recalls attended a school for signal training.
+Graduating at the top of his class, he notes he was deployed to Korea just two weeks before his nineteenth birthday.

 Share YouTube: